 Dr. Bannett completed his medical studies at Hebrew University in Israel, and completed pediatrics residency at Tel Aviv University, Asaf Harofeh Medical Center, in 2013.
 After practicing as a community-based primary care provider and developmental pediatrician in Israel, he came to Stanford in 2016 to complete a clinical fellowship in Developmental-Behavioral Pediatrics (DBP).
 In fellowship, he engaged in community-based health services research, under the mentorship of Dr. Lynne Huffman and Dr. Heidi Feldman.
-After fellowship, Dr. Bannett was selected to receive funding through the Department of Pediatrics “Bridge to K” program, and is currently appointed as an instructor in the division of DBP.
+After fellowship, Dr. Bannett was selected to receive funding through the Department of Pediatrics “Bridge to K” program.
+In 2021, he completed a master's degree in Health Research and Policy at Stanford and is currently appointed as an instructor in the division of DBP.

 - Developmental Behavioral Pediatrics